xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 3) This document uses ```~/git``` as the root folder for git repostiories, and it uses ```~/workspace``` as the development workspace.
 You can substitute any folder you desire, but you must be consistent.

-4) If you have any problems or questions, post to the [xtuml.org forums] (https://xtuml.org/community/forum/xtuml-forum/) for help.
+4) <a id="help"></a>If you have any problems or questions, check the [Build FAQ](https://github.com/xtuml/bridgepoint/blob/master/doc-bridgepoint/process/FAQ.md#bpdevelopers) or post to the [xtUML.org Forums] (https://xtuml.org/community/forum/xtuml-forum/) for help.

 Instructions